â–¡

 For example, grommet tops work well in modern spaces, while pinch pleats suit more traditional decor.

-Fabric & Color Tips for Narrow Window Curtain
+Special Tips for Common Narrow Window Locations

 Curtain Sizes & Hanging Tips for Tall Skinny Windows